-Two of the network parameters were categorical: the architecture and learning algorithm metric.
+Two of these parameters were categorical: the architecture and learning algorithm metric.
 The others were continuously valued.
-In order to produce variability in the population according to these remaining parameters, they were calibrated as follows.
+In order to produce variability in the population according to these remaining parameters, they were calibrated them as follows.
 An initial 'normal' set of parameters was defined.
 These were estimated based on previous research.
 Each of the continuously valued parameters was then varied in turn, holding the all other parameters at their initial values.
 For each parameter, the range was derived that produced failure of learning up to highly successful learning.
 In some cases, parameters had a monotonic relationship to performance (e.g., hidden units, where more was better); in other cases, there was an optimal intermediate value (e.g., activation function).
-The functions linking a given parameter and behavioral outcomes, with all other parameters held constant, are included in Appendix A. The aim was to determine an average or adequate value for each parameter, which was defined heuristically as 'just enough to succeed and then a little bit more'.
+The aim was to determine an average or adequate value for each parameter, which was defined heuristically as 'just enough to succeed and then a little bit more'.
 Values were then derived that would cause increasingly poorer or increasingly better performance around this value.
 We attempted to make poorer and better performance roughly symmetrical around average performance for each parameter.
 This caused some parameter ranges to be skewed.
 For example, 50 hidden units was determined as the average value in a 3-layer network.
 Values of 40 or 30 would cause poorer performance.
 However, to achieve equivalent differences above average level, 100 or 200 hidden units might be necessary.
-We chose to emphasize behavioral symmetry around the average parameter value rather than parametric symmetry, on the grounds that the symmetrical bell curve is a common pattern observed in human abilities.
-The ranges for each parameter for the phonology-to-phonology network are included in Figure 2.
+We chose to emphasise behavioural symmetry around the average parameter value rather than parametric symmetry, on the grounds that the symmetrical bell curve is a common pattern observed in human abilities.
+The ranges for each parameter for the phonology-tophonology network are included in Figure 3.

 We chose not to vary the input and output coding scheme.
 Our previous work suggests that, within certain limits, varying the problem encoding has similar effects on the developmental trajectory to altering computational parameters (Thomas & Karmiloff-Smith, 2003).
 However, recoding the problem domain can in principle have extreme effects on learnability, if key distinctions in the input or output are lost in the recoding.
-Some models of developmental language impairment and dyslexia propose that differences in the representation of phonology cause subsequent behavioral deficits in grammar and reading acquisition (e.g., Harm & Seidenberg, 1999; Hoeffner & McClelland, 1993; Joanisse, 2004).
+Some models of developmental language impairment and dyslexia propose that differences in the representation of phonology cause subsequent behavioural deficits in grammar and reading acquisition (e.g., Harm & Seidenberg, 1999; Hoeffner & McClelland, 1993; Joanisse, 2004).

 Although only main effects of each parameter were considered as sources of variability during calibration, we expected interactions between these neurocomputational parameters in subsequent learning.
-To pick four examples: (i) large numbers of hidden units can partially compensate for a shallow sigmoid function in those processing units; (ii) having a more sparse initial connectivity is likely to reduce the amount of weights eliminated via pruning because their magnitudes will be larger; (iii) high weight decay can be countered by a higher learning rate; (iv) an over-aggressive pruning process (e.g., with a high threshold and high probability) can be alleviated if its onset occurs very late in training when weights have become large, but exacerbated if the onset is early.
-Large numbers of parameter combinations were possible within our scheme: given the number of levels specified for each parameter, approximately two trillion unique parameter combinations were available.
+To pick four examples: (i) large numbers of hidden units can partially compensate for a shallow sigmoid function in those processing units; (ii) having a more sparse initial connectivity is likely to reduce the amount of weights eliminated via pruning because their magnitudes will be larger; (iii) high weight decay can be countered by a higher learning rate; (iv) an overaggressive pruning process (e.g., with a high threshold and high probability) can be alleviated if its onset occurs very late in training when weights have become large, but exacerbated if the onset is early.
+Large numbers of parameter combinations were possible within our scheme: given the number of levels specified for each parameter, approximately two thousand billion unique parameter combinations were available.

-Figure 2: Parameter values and target population frequencies (dark lines).
+Figure 3: Parameter values and target population frequencies